JPvRiel/docker-rsyslog/README.md

 Maybe someday:
 - Filter/send rsyslog performance metrics to stdout (omstdout)
-- All syslog output to omstdout
+- All syslog output to omstdout (would we even need this?)
 - More test cases
   - Unit test for stopping and starting the server container to check that persistent queues in /var/lib/rsyslog function as intended
   - Older and other syslog demons as clients, e.g. from centos6, syslog-ng, etc